-The subscript indices on the terms involving $\varphi$ indicate the specific $S_3$ singlet combinations.
-The flavor symmetry imposes the following structures on the mass matrices:
+The subscript indices for the terms involving $\varphi$ indicate the specific $S_3$ singlet combinations.
+This Lagrangian results in the following mass matrix structures

-In this expressions, we neglect the flavon-induced corrections to the mass matrix $M$ due to the large magnitude of its entries corresponding to the heavy masses.
-Consequently, the light neutrino mass matrix is given by
+In these expressions, we neglect the flavor-induced corrections to the mass matrix $M$ due to the large magnitude of its entries, corresponding to the heavy masses.
+As a result, the light neutrino mass matrix is given by

-where $r= \frac{v_\varphi}{\Lambda}$.
-Given the complexity of this mass matrix structure, extracting physical quantities in a generic form is challenging.
-Therefore, for illustrative purposes, we adopt a highly constrained form characterized by three parameters:

-where $\mu_1$ and $\mu_2$ are real parameters with mass dimension one, and $\alpha$ is a dimensionless parameter.
-To determine the neutrino masses, we first diagonalize the charged lepton mass matrix in eq~\eqref{eq:chrgdlptmss}, $U_l^\dagger m_E U_r = \diag(m_e, m_\mu, m_\tau) $, which is achieved by